4 Reasons You Should Never, Ever Own A Car

 Just enter your phone number, browse for your car, sign for it with your finger, pick up the keys, and drive it for as long as you want.

-Unlike the hidden expenses of owning a car, you can get going with Fair by making a one-time Start Payment and monthly payments that include practically all your driving expenses, including roadside assistance, routine maintenance, a limited warranty, even insurance if you need it.
+Unlike the hidden expenses of owning a car, you can get going with Fair by making a simple one-time Start Payment, a refundable security deposit and your first month's payment.
+From there, you just make monthly payments that include roadside assistance, routine maintenance and a limited warranty.

 And unlike a traditional loan or lease, you’re never locked into a set term—so you always have the freedom to turn in your current car for the next big thing.